 3.I.1 Scope

 This transaction is used to convey from one software system to another a physician’s intent to treat a particular patient with radiation.
 This reduces duplication of work across software systems by allowing a planning system to receive information about a patient to be treated, including body sites, diagnoses, and staging from another system where those details have already been recorded.

+The intent may carry information regarding related therapy (such as surgery or chemotherapy), but the inclusion of that information does not constitute an order or prescription for those therapies.

 3.I.2 Actor Roles